mnot/httplint/.antigravity/rules.md

 These MUST be run after each code change, and MUST all succeed before presenting something to the user.

-If you need to run a Python interpreter, use `.venv/bin/python`.
+ALWAYS use `.venv/bin/python` if you need to run Python.

 Note that `make` targets automatically use the virtual environment, so you don't need to activate it explicitly.